KaashfAli/KaashfAli/README.md

-- 👋 Hi, I’m @KaashfAli
-- 👀 I’m interested in Frontend Development
+👋  Welcome to my profile!
+I'm Kashaf Ali a versatile professional:
+- 🌐 Front End Web Developer
-- 🌱 I’m currently learning React
+- 📚 Currently learning JAVA & React
-- 📫 How to reach me kashafali923@gmail.com
+- 💡 Problem Solver
 - 🌍 My repositories are hosted and accessible for viewing.

+  Turning ideas into clean, efficient, and scalable solutions 💌 *Let's Connect!*

 <!---
 KaashfAli/KaashfAli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.